How Long Is Earth Concert?

 Earth is famous for its long non-voice parts that immerse the listeners in slow-developing auditory landscapes.
 Their early material especially focused on single-chord drones, which were fattened up and held out for as long as possible.
 Among them are such popular tracks as Omens and Portents, I, Like Gold, and Faceted, which are more than 20 minutes long when performed on stage.

-Throughout their years, Earth has had more melodic songs and even changes in tempos during their albums, but their live performances continue to shine simple, with a few long-debated slow-building tracks.
-That is why these epic tunes will take substantially more time as compared to the time which is usually spent on singing a folk song.
+Throughout their years, Earth has had more melodic songs and even changes in tempos during their albums, but their live performances continue to shine simply, with a few long-debated slow-building tracks.
+That is why these epic tunes will take substantially more time as compared to the time that is usually spent on singing a folk song.
 The rest of the songs that will be played will be less extensive and will be more of the types of ambient or rock songs that are relatively shorter and are played at a maximum of approximately 5 to 10 minutes.

-In order to produce a conventional ninety-minute performance, Earth may perform a 45-minute opening track, followed by two 10-minute songs and several shorter numbers that constitute the remainder of the initial set.
+To produce a conventional ninety-minute performance, Earth may perform a 45-minute opening track, followed by two 10-minute songs and several shorter numbers that constitute the remainder of the initial set.
 Their second encore is usually a little longer, between 15-20 minutes, after which they will bow and go off-stage.

 Why do concerts appear to be longer than they are?

-I remember thinking that an Earth concert is so enchanting that it feels like time itself slows down once one gets into the drone audiospheres.
+I remember thinking that an Earth concert is so enchanting that it feels like time itself slows down once one gets into the drone audio spheres.
 The band sets up into driving rhythmic patterns that can deceive the senses.
-It's all in the perspective from which a 10-minute song can feel like 30, if it feels like it should.
+It's all in the perspective from which a 10-minute song can feel like 30 if it feels like it should.

 This, I believe, is the subjective elongation effect, which is a part of the reason why Earth can give such powerful performances while their sets are only an hour to an hour and a half on average.
 Those who are partial to drone or ambient music will understand this well: “At some point, the tone and texture become so overwhelming that you get disoriented in conventional temporality.